oscar6725/kz-geojson/README.md

-Geo data for Kazakhstan regions.
+Geo data for Kazakhstan regions and districts.

 # Data